Best Pear Crisp with Oats

 Frequently Asked Questions

-Pears should be right at the beginning of their ripening stage.
-They should be firm when gently pressed, but a little tender near the stem.
+When baking pears they should be right at the beginning of their ripening stage.
+To ensure the pears are ripe, gently press them.
+They should be firm and tender near the stem.

-Yes, you can swap out two pears with two small apples for this crisp.
+Yes, you can swap out two pears with two small apples and follow this recipe to make this variation.
+Alternatively, you can make an apple pear crisp instead.

 Did you love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟 rating in the recipe card below and if you REALLY loved it, consider leaving a comment further down the page.